freedomofpress/securedrop.org/WAGTAIL.rst

 Directory Settings
 ++++++++++++++++++
-These are settings that are used on Securedrop pages.
-This is text that will show up on every Securedrop page.
+These are settings that are used on the Securedrop instance pages (SecuredropPage) that users and admins can create.
+The text in these settings will show up on every Securedrop page.

 Page Settings
 -------------